 Rental Vehicle Use

 Vehicles with a rental history generally don’t have a major impact on vehicle value.
-On the positive side, rental vehicles are very well maintained.
+On the positive side, rental companies usually maintain their vehicles well.

 Rental vehicles are regularly inspected and usually maintained per the manufacturers recommendations.
 This includes oil changes and a variety of other maintenance procedures.